 Enter the username and click “Search comments.”
-YouTube does allow direct username searches to find comments.
-However, only recent comments in the past few hours come back in the search.
+YouTube allows direct username searches to find comments; however, only recent comments in the past few hours come back in the search.

 Is there a way I can see a list of all my YouTube comments over time?